AmberC0209/PaddleX/docs/pipeline_usage/pipeline_develop_guide.en.md

-🚀 **high-performance inference**: In actual production environments, many applications have stringent standards for the performance metrics (especially response speed) of deployment strategies to ensure efficient system operation and smooth user experience.
+🚀 <b>high-performance inference</b>: In actual production environments, many applications have stringent standards for the performance metrics (especially response speed) of deployment strategies to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides high-performance inference plugins that aim to deeply optimize model inference and pre/post-processing for significant speedups in the end-to-end process.
 Refer to the [PaddleX High-Performance Inference Guide](../pipeline_deploy/high_performance_inference.en.md) for detailed high-performance inference procedures.

-☁️ **Service-Oriented Deployment**: Service-oriented deployment is a common deployment form in actual production environments.
+☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common deployment form in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
 PaddleX supports users in achieving low-cost service-oriented deployment of pipelines.
 Refer to the [PaddleX Service-Oriented Deployment Guide](../pipeline_deploy/service_deploy.en.md) for detailed service-oriented deployment procedures.

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing capabilities on user devices themselves, allowing devices to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing capabilities on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 Refer to the [PaddleX Edge Deployment Guide](../pipeline_deploy/edge_deploy.en.md) for detailed edge deployment procedures.

 Choose the appropriate deployment method for your model pipeline based on your needs, and proceed with subsequent AI application integration.